Hunnser86/android-crime-reporting-app/README.md

   **To help report and catalogue Android crime.**

-   *  **To make it simple to understand**
+   *  **To make it simple to understand.**

         This was achieved by giving the user a brief explaination of what the app was for on the home page.
-There is a nav bar that populates the top of each page and all the form elements and buttons are clearly labeled and positioned seperately, allowing the user to easily undertand the intended flow of the app.
+There is a nav bar that populates the top of each page and all the form elements and buttons are clearly labeled and positioned seperately, allowing the user to easily understand the intended flow of the app.

  *  **To make it easy for officers to create, read, update and delete reports.**
       This was achieved, by having a simple form for report creation, which is fully labeled and has front end validation to avoid any bad data being sent to the database.